Scalingo/documentation/_posts/platform/app/2000-01-01-environment.md

 * `CONTAINER_SIZE`: Name of the size of the container `M`, `L`, `XL` etc.
 * `CONTAINER_MEMORY`: Available RAM memory of the container (in bytes)
 * `APP`: Name of the application deployed
-* `STACK`: Name of the stack the application deployed is running
+* `STACK`: Name of the stack the application deployed is using
-* `REGION_NAME`: Name of the region the application is deployed
+* `REGION_NAME`: Name of the region where the application is deployed

 ## One-Off Environment Variables